jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="5_1_13"></a>
 ### [↖](#5_1)[↑](#5_1_12)[↓](#5_1_14) ECR
 * Adding the SHA256 to a docker image URL makes sure that ECS get the *latest* images.
-Otherwhise, it might still get the previous `:lastest`.
+Otherwise, it might still get the previous `:latest`.

 <a name="5_1_14"></a>
 ### [↖](#5_1)[↑](#5_1_13)[↓](#5_1_15) Fargate